m-lab/ndt-server/spec/ndt7-protocol.md

 Ndt7 measures the application-level download and upload performance using WebSockets over TLS.
 Each test type is independent, and there are two types of test: the download and the upload tests.
 Ndt7 always uses a single TCP connection.
-Where possible, ndt7 uses a recent version of TCP BBR.
+Whenever possible, ndt7 uses a recent version of TCP BBR.
 Writing a ndt7 client should always be easy.
 A minimal ndt7 client should consist of only a few hundred lines of code in most languages (not counting library dependencies, unit and integration tests).